Update: March 29, 2018

 The Coventry PEACE Campus abuts the library’s two-acre property at the corner of Coventry Road and Euclid Heights Boulevard, which includes its Coventry branch.

-The CHUH School Board will confirm the sale at its February 20 meeting.
+The CHUH School Board confirmed the sale at its February 20 meeting.
 Before purchasing the property, the library will perform its due diligence, conducting a title search, a land survey, and an environmental study.

-Why did the Heights Library take on the Coventry project?
+Why did Heights Libraries take on the Coventry project?

 - This is public land that should not be put into private hands.
-It was donated in 1917 by Grant Deming for “public, educational use.”
+The western parcel was donated in 1917 by Grant Deming for “public, educational use.”
+The other portion, where the former Coventry school now sits, was later purchased by the school district.

 - The property also provides the only free public parking for the library’s Coventry branch patrons.

 - The decision preserves the park which is used widely by a wide variety of citizens.
-It is an economic stimulus for the Coventry Road merchants and for families wishing to live near the park and playground.
 Many of these people also use the library.

 - The Coventry Branch Library is a historic building in an historic district.
 The park is part of that district.